amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 For most regions, the base URI for API requests is `https://api.meraki.com/api/v1`.

-For organizations hosted in different countries, see the [respective base URI section](https://developer.cisco.com/meraki/api-v1/getting-started/#base-uri).
+Different countries may have different base URIs, see the [respective base URI section](https://developer.cisco.com/meraki/api-v1/getting-started/#base-uri).

+## Reference to Open Source Projects and Solutions

+Visit the [Explore](https://developer.cisco.com/meraki/explore/) section for open-source projects, or browse the [Marketplace](https://apps.meraki.io/) for partner solutions.